Kingdom Hearts Mobile

 Kingdom Hearts Mobile (キングダム ハーツ モバイル, Kingudamu Hātsu Mobairu) was an online community-based social gaming networking service developed by Square Enix for the NTT DoCoMo in partnership with Disney Mobile Japan.
 It was launched on December 15, 2008 in Japan in conjunction with the video game Kingdom Hearts coded for mobile phones.

 Mobile is not part of the main Kingdom Hearts storyline.
 It consists of various mini-games as well as downloadable Kingdom Hearts related content such as ringtones and wallpapers.
 The service ended on April 30, 2013.

 Gameplay

 Kingdom Hearts Mobile is a 2D online world known as the Avatar Kingdom where players can explore and roam around freely as their avatars.

 Avatars

 Players roam the Avatar Kingdom by controlling their own customized avatar which can be personalized through various means and items.
-These include outfits, weapons, and items which are purchasable in the game's online store using munny, which is the game's virtual currency.
+These include outfits, weapons, and items which are purchasable in the game's online store using the virtual currency munny.
 Avatars are used to play mini-games, meet up and chat with friends as well as do activities together within the Avatar Kingdom.
 Outfits as well as backgrounds can be earned by players whenever they complete an episode of Kingdom Hearts coded.